Xinmin Secondary School: Xinmin Secondary School (1987-Present)

 In 1987, Sin Min High School was restructured under the government from a Chinese-English integrated medium school into a government secondary school, with English as the medium of instruction.
 The secondary section of Sin Min High School was relocated to 11, Hougang Avenue 8 and renamed as Xinmin Secondary School, while the primary section was relocated the following year to 9, Hougang Avenue 8 and renamed as Xinmin Primary School.

 Between 1992 and 1997, Xinmin Secondary School underwent changes to its curriculum under principal Goh Tong Pak, which included stricter rules and fostering of an inclusive culture.
 The school gradually gained reputation as one of the top neighbourhood schools in Singapore, being listed as one of the top 20 Value-Added Schools in Singapore from 1992 to 1993.
 In 2001, the school attained autonomous status from the Ministry of Education in recognition of its consistent excellence in holistic education.

 Xinmin Secondary School moved into a holding campus off Sengkang West Avenue between January 2003 and December 2004 for modernisation of its Hougang campus.

 In September 2005, Xinmin Secondary School became the first neighbourhood school to be accorded the School Excellence Award.

 In 2010, in celebration of her 65th anniversary, Xinmin Secondary School broke the Singapore Book of Records by building the largest sculpture out of recycled cans.

 In 2013, the school completed work on a Creative Arts Complex.
 Funds were raised by students through the annual Homecoming Day celebrations along with significant donations by notable alumni such as Dr George Quek, the founder and CEO of BreadTalk, and Chua Kee Teang of Mukim Investment.

+On 13 August 2026, the school was evacuated after a bomb hoax.
+A 15-year-old girl was later arrested in connection to the case.